RowanHarley/Slither-Server/README.md

 # Aim

 The aim of this project is to make a server for Slither using Node.JS.
+It's currently at v0.0.3!
+If you'd like to help, please read <a href="#contributions">the Contributions section</a>

+<a name="contributions" href="#contributions"></a>
 # Contributions

 I appreciate any contributions given in the form of pull request's.
 For more details, read [CONTRIBUTING.md](https://github.com/RowanHarley/Slither-Server/blob/master/CONTRIBUTING.md)